CEP and 3PL, E-Commerce, Fleet Optimization, Last Mile Delivery Optimization, Retail & CPG, Route Optimization

 We have not introduced zone-based routing yesterday.
 It has always existed.
 This was a key core component.
-We believe that this is a valuable piece of tech in logistics and supply chain.
+We believe this is a valuable piece of tech in logistics and supply chain.
 Covid-19 has made it more so.
-One thing that is going to change for large companies is the way they will look at their transportation and supply chain, both strategically and functionally.
+One thing that will change for large companies is how they will look at their transportation and supply chain, both strategically and functionally.

 7. What can companies expect from zone-based routing?

 It is not zone-based routing, it is routing.
 Zone-based routing is a feature that is critical in that.
 Not having this in these times could lead to inefficiency.
 Routing becomes a complex process, mathematically, due to the added restrictions.
 This zone-based routing is a critical feature in the routing infra, it can move the needle by 5-10 % in Business as usual (BAU) scenario and to the extent of 30-40% in the current scenario due to zone-based restrictions.

 8. Can AI offer quick fixes for companies?

 What we are trying to do with routing is essentially automate decision-making and mimic human behavior.
 This is what brings AI to routing.
 The myth is that AI gives instant ROI, like ERP systems.
 When it comes to AI and routing, proper setup is key.
 Data is scattered across different departments and feedback mechanisms.
 The instant ROI part should not be the target area, you should give it the gestation period.
 AI makes you future-ready.

 9. Does zone-based routing work better in developed countries or developing countries?
 Also, how important is geocoding?

 Zone-based routing, irrespective of developed or developing countries, restrictions are restrictions.
 It could be the US, Europe, it needs no geography or territory.
 The concept of zone-based routing is geography agnostic.